HelpBot Assistant

 </div>

-Press Ctrl+F5 (Windows) or +F5 (macOS) to run the app.
-Then, the Syncfusion® ASP.NET Core PDF Viewer control will be rendered in the default web browser.
+Press Ctrl+F5 (Windows) or +F5 (macOS) to run the application.
+The Syncfusion® ASP.NET Core PDF Viewer will render in the default web browser with client-side rendering enabled.

 ASP.NET Core PDF Viewer Control